Parent Lindbladians for Matrix Product Density Operators: Parent Lindbladian constructions

-First, unlike parent Hamiltonian, parent Lindbladian is not automatically frustration-free.
-Although the eigenvalues of $\mathcal{L}_i$ always have a non-positive real-part, it is possible that a global steady-state is not a steady-state of each local term, as shown in the following counter-example, \begin{exmp} Consider the following Lindbladian acting on a single qubit,
+First, unlike the parent Hamiltonian, parent Lindbladian is not automatically frustration-free.
+Although the eigenvalues of $\mathcal{L}_i$ always have a non-positive real part, it is possible that a global steady-state is not a steady-state of each local term, as shown in the following counter-example, \begin{exmp} Consider the following Lindbladian acting on a single qubit,

 The steady state of $\mathcal{L}$ is $\rho=\frac{1}{2}(|0\rangle\langle 0|+|1\rangle\langle 1|)$, and it is not a steady state of $\mathcal{L}_1$ or $\mathcal{L}_2$. \end{exmp} However, if the parent Lindbladian is commuting, then frustration-freeness is guaranteed.